 It is a place to lose yourself in the transient state between dreamland and reality and explore the uncharted territories of your own mind.
-Different media are merged together and conventional artforms entwine with VR technology to create extraordinary encounters.
-Founded by George Vitale in 2017 in New York, Synthesis has opened its doors to the public in Berlin last year and has consistently been chosen to participate in Berlin Art Week.
+Different media are merged together, and conventional artforms entwine with VR technology to create extraordinary encounters.
+Founded by George Vitale in 2017 in New York, synthesis opened its doors to the public in Berlin last year and has consistently been chosen to participate in Berlin Art Week.

-By contrast, Yu Hong and Nikita Shalenny experimented with more abstract ideas like the altered passage of time in So Far, Still So Close observing various timelines of the main character going back and forth through time.
-Some focused on the physical world investigating the motion and impermanence of the transition of elements into different states (Bruteforce by A/A) while others examined real-life historical events and dissected them using pop culture and historical references (Woe From Wit by Adam Broomberg & Olivier Chanarin).
+By contrast, Yu Hong and Nikita Shalenny experimented with more abstract ideas like the altered passage of time in So Far, Still So Close, observing various timelines of the main character going back and forth through time.
+Some focused on the physical world, investigating the motion and impermanence of the transition of elements into different states (Bruteforce by A/A).
+In contrast, others examined real-life historical events and dissected them using pop culture and historical references (Woe From Wit by Adam Broomberg & Olivier Chanarin).